Tom Morello: Activism

-On February 21, 2011, Morello organized and performed an acoustic concert in support of the protests over collective bargaining rights in Madison, WI.
-The concert also featured the MC5's Wayne Kramer and Boston punk band Street Dogs.
-He wrote an article in Rolling Stone about his experience.
+During his 2008 presidential campaign, President Obama had promised to close down Guantánamo in 2009.
+After being elected, Obama's attempts were largely stymied by Republican opposition in Congress.
+On 15 August 2016, 15 prisoners were transferred from the prison.
+Twelve Yemeni nationals and 3 Afghans were transferred to the United Arab Emirates, bringing the total number of prisoners to 61 with 20 more cleared for transfer.
+President Obama did not close the prison before leaving office but had reduced the number of prisoners to 41.
+On 11 February 2021, President Joe Biden announced a formal review of the camp, with a stated goal of closing it by the end of his term.
+At the time, there were 40 prisoners at the camp, most of whom had been held for nearly two decades without being charged or tried.
+As of March 2022, one prisoner, Mohammed al-Qahtani, was expatriated to Saudi Arabia, bringing the total number of prisoners to 38.

-Morello has played at many Occupy movements, including Occupy Wall Street as well as Occupy Los Angeles, San Francisco, Chicago, Seattle, Vancouver, British Columbia, Nottingham and Newcastle, England protests.
+On February 21, 2011, Morello organized and performed an acoustic concert in support of the protests over collective bargaining rights in Madison, Wisconsin.
+The concert featured the MC5's Wayne Kramer and Boston punk band Street Dogs.
+Morello wrote an article in Rolling Stone about his experience.

-When Republican nominee for vice president in the 2012 election Paul Ryan said that he liked the music of Beethoven, Rage Against the Machine and Led Zeppelin, Morello responded with an op-ed in Rolling Stone stating that, "Paul Ryan's love for Rage Against The Machine is amusing, because he is the embodiment of the machine that our music has been raging against for two decades."
+Morello played at many Occupy movements, including Occupy Wall Street as well as Occupy Los Angeles, San Francisco, Chicago, Seattle, Vancouver, British Columbia, Nottingham and Newcastle, England protests.
+When Republican nominee for vice president in the 2012 election Paul Ryan said that he liked the music of Beethoven, Rage Against the Machine, and Led Zeppelin, Morello responded with an op-ed in Rolling Stone, stating, "Paul Ryan's love for Rage Against The Machine is amusing, because he is the embodiment of the machine that our music has been raging against for two decades."

 In June 2013, Morello and numerous other celebrities appeared in a video showing support for Chelsea Manning.

 On September 26, 2014, Morello played a benefit concert in Seattle for 15 Now, the group launched by Socialist Alternative and Kshama Sawant to raise the minimum wage to $15/hour.
 The concert was aimed at expanding the organization nationally.
-After playing the show, Morello encouraged a boycott of The 5 Point Cafe, a local diner in Seattle, which he claimed on Twitter was "anti-Kenyan" and "anti-worker", encouraging his fans to "spread the word."
-The restaurant's owner, David Meinert, responded to Morello, stating that "Rock stars don’t get special treatment at The 5 Point," and claiming that "Tom and his crew didn’t get let in as the place was at capacity and there was a line.
+After playing the show, Morello encouraged a boycott of The 5 Point Cafe, a local diner in Seattle, which he claimed on Twitter was "anti-Kenyan" and "anti-worker", encouraging his fans to "spread the word".
+The restaurant's owner, David Meinert, responded, stating that "Rock stars don't get special treatment at The 5 Point", and claiming that "Tom and his crew didn't get let in as the place was at capacity and there was a line.
 No one was being let in."
 Morello responded to Meinert, stating that he would show "leniency" and "forgive" Meinert if he embraced a $15 minimum-wage.